As with any form of cancer early detection is crucial for long term recovery.

 6.Check your nipples for discharge fluid.
 Place your thumb and forefinger on the tissue surrounding the nipple and pull outward toward the end of the nipple.
 Look for any discharge.
 Repeat on your other breast.

-Key to Optimal Health is Knowledge, Commitment and Action
+Is Knowledge, Commitment and Action

 Standing up for Who you want to be, How you want your Life to be, Who you want in your in your Life and Most Importantly – How you Want to Handle your Life and Experiences